klum-dsl/klum-ast/wiki/Basics.md

 Collections of DSL-Objects are created using a nested closure.
 The name of the (optional) outer closure is the field name, the name of the inner closures the element name (which defaults to field name minus a trailing 's').
-The syntax for adding keyed members to a list and to a map is identical (obviously, only keyed objects can be added to a map).
+The syntax for adding keyed members to a list and to a map is identical.

 __Since 0.98, these methods are only usable inside of an `apply` or `create` block.__